struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

 \subsection{Case Study: Visualization in 2-D space}

 We use the toy example shown in Fig.~\ref{fig:exp} to demonstrate the effectiveness of \textit{struc2gauss} in capturing the global structural information and the failure of other state-of-the-art techniques in this task.
-The toy network consists of ten nodes and they can be clustered in two ways: (1) based on global structural information they belong to three groups, i.e., $\{0,1,2,3\}$ (yellow color), $\{4,5,6,7\}$ (blue color) and $\{8,9\}$ (red color) and (2) based on local structural information they belong to two groups, i.e., $\{0,1,4,5,6,8\}$ and $\{2,3,6,7,9\}$.
-In this study, we only consider the global structural information.
-Note that from the perspective of role discovery, these three groups of nodes play the roles of \textit{periphery}, \textit{star} and \textit{bridge}, respectively.
+The toy network consists of ten nodes and they can be clustered from two different perspectives: \begin{itemize} \item from the perspective of the global role structure, they belong to three groups, i.e., $\{0,1,2,3\}$ (yellow color), $\{4,5,6,7\}$ (blue color) and $\{8,9\}$ (red color) because different groups have different structural functions in this network; \item from the perspective of the local community structure, they belong to two groups, i.e., $\{0,1,4,5,6,8\}$ and $\{2,3,6,7,9\}$ because there are denser connections/more edges inside each community that outside the community. \end{itemize} Note that from the perspective of role discovery, these three groups of nodes can be explained to play the roles of \textit{periphery}, \textit{star} and \textit{bridge}, respectively.